luanpersini/luanpersini/README.md

 - 👋 Hi, I’m @luanpersini
 - 👀 I’m interested in development and software architecture
-- 🌱 I’m currently learning Typescript, Node, TDD, React, Clean Architecture, Solid
+- 🌱 I’m currently working with Typescript, Node, TDD, React, Clean Architecture, Solid
 - 📫 How to reach me https://www.linkedin.com/in/luan-persini-80a6572b/

 <!---